devashishSarmah/core-auth/README.md

 ## Description

-core-auth is a module for the authentication and authorization of generic applications.
+core-auth is a module for the authentication and authorization of [Devashish Sarmah](https://github.com/devashishSarmah)'s applications.

 ## Installation